fuzzylabs/matcha/docs/data_version_control.md

 ## Using the provisioned resources with the `dvc` package
-Let's work through a short example of provisioning a set of resources using matcha, then setting up data version control with the popular `dvc` package, the documentation for which can be found [here](https://dvc.org/doc).
+Let's work through a short example of provisioning a set of resources using matcha, then setting up data version control with the popular `dvc` package such that it versions and stores data on the provisioned resources.
+The documentation for the `dvc` package can be found [here](https://dvc.org/doc).

 First, let's provision a set of resources: